 They play a great mix of RnB throwbacks that will make you feel like you’re at a middle school dance and new top 40 commercial music.

 Carrer de Lincoln, 15 Sutton: Across the street from Bling Bling, Carrer Tuset is Barcelona’s luxe avenue.

 The inside of this place is extra swanky, with velvet couches and velvet ropes, amazing light structures, and neon lights.

-Dress code is strictly enforced, as Sutton has the reputation of a super elite club.
+The dress code is strictly enforced, as Sutton has the reputation of a super-elite club.

 Typically, the cover includes a drink inside.
 As I’ll explain later, this should be the only drink you touch inside the club.

 Additional option: Do a VIP Nightlife Tour .
 A lot of the time this will end up cheaper than you going solo, and you get a super cool guide to show you some extra spots.
 This 40€ includes transport, entry, and some free drinks in each spot.

 6. Save a dime and hang with the locals by hitting some bars before you make your way to the club

 Honestly, this is one of my favorite things to do for enjoying the Barcelona nightlife, or in any city, I visit for that matter.
 I hear of a cool neighborhood, or I happen across one in my exploration during the day.
 Head over there once the sun goes down, and you’re bound to find a good time.

 In Barcelona, every other storefront is a cocktail bar, so don’t worry, you’ve got options.